 If you are unable to access the information, please phone the Graduate Admissions Office at 607-753-4800 to request a printed version of the forms.

-Graduate Assistantship Application in PDF format (for viewing and printing)
+Graduate Assistant Application in PDF format (for filling in and printing)

 Additional funding opportunities for graduate students in the Kinesiology and Recreation, Parks, and Leisure Studies departments are listed after the graduate assistant positions.